IMPORTANT SAFETY INFORMATION

 - Acthar may cause osteoporosis (weak bones)

-- Acthar should not be given to adults who are pregnant or plan to become pregnant
+- Acthar might harm an unborn baby.
+People should tell their doctor if they are pregnant or plan to become pregnant

 What are the most common side effects of Acthar?